 Toss a coin to your favorite Netflix executives because The Witcher is officially coming back for season two.
 Back in November 2019, more than a month before the series premiered, Netflix announced plans for a second season, set to air in 2021.
-Since then, the series—as well as most of the entertainment industry—halted production for several months due to COVID-19 concerns.
-So what does this mean for The Witcher, which was filming its second season when the shutdown occurred?
+Though the series and most of the entertainment industry halted production for several months due to COVID-19 concerns, season two is officially on the way after safety delays.
 Here’s everything we know about The Witcher season two.

 Going into the series, viewers knew they’d get at least two seasons of Henry Cavill battling monsters in a gorgeous silver-white wig.
-Netflix hasn’t said anything yet about season three, but Hissrich hasn’t thought ahead.
-In November 2019, she told Escapist that she’s mapped out seven seasons worth of storylines.
+But fear not, we’re already promised more.
+(In addition to the Blood Origin spinoff.)
+During Netflix’s Tudum event, the streaming platform confirmed season three is on the way.
+This is perfect as Hissrich has apparently mapped out seven seasons’ worth of storylines.